microsoft/live-share/docs/collab-vscode.md

 ### Moving to a collaborator's edit location

-Since you may want to quickly jump to where another collaborator is located, if there is only one other person in the session you can hover over a status bar icon to see the name of the person in the session and their locaiton.
+Since you may want to quickly jump to where another collaborator is located, if there is only one other person in the session you can hover over a status bar icon that shows the number of collaborators to see who is in the collaboration session.
 Simply clicking on this same icon to jumps the active editor to their exact location.

 ![Screen shot showing user status bar icon](media/vscode-user-status.png)